json-api/json-api/reading/index.md

 The top-level of a JSON API document **MAY** have the following keys:

 * `meta`: meta-information about a resource, such as pagination
-* `rels`: in compound resources, information about relationships that would otherwise need to be repeated
+* `links`: in compound resources, information about relationships that would otherwise need to be repeated
 * Other resource names (`posts`, `comments`, `people`, etc.)

 ### Singular Resources